 Digital training?
 But what the hell is digital in the first place?

 Digital training in the information age seems pretty straightforward.
 And yet.
-The very definition of the digital domain is mind-boggling and fuzzy.
+The.
 Where does it start, where does it end?
 Also, choosing a digital training programme, like any other kind of training programme for that matter, in any area, implies that executive students spend quite a lot of time thinking about what they want to do in the future.

 Approximately 30% of these are executive students.
 A lot of these executive students have questions and issues they are trying to solve through a digital training programme, which remains a means for them to put a stake in the ground and show both management and themselves that a career move is nigh.
 In this piece, I have put together some advice for them to ensure that they are choosing the right programme and to help them with their choice of career.